HARLOW TOWN FC – A BRIEF HISTORY

 The 2015/16 season saw Harlow Town promoted for the first time since 2007.
 After successes in several rounds of various cup competitions, the Hawks found themselves in mid-table, albeit with a number of games-in-hand.
 Harlow Town went on a winning streak of 12 consecutive wins between 19 December 2015 and 13 February 2016, to propel themselves up the table and set a new club record in the process.
 Harlow Town finished third in the league, and comfortably won the playoff semi-final, beating Cray Wanderers 3-0.
 The Hawks hosted the final at the Harlow Arena, where 1,655 spectators saw Harlow see off AFC Hornchurch to claim promotion to the Ryman Premier Division.

-The Hawks had a successful first year back in the Premier Division, and with only a handful of games remaining they were still in with a chance of clinching a playoff place.
+In 2016-17 the Hawks had a successful first year back in the Premier Division, and with only a handful of games remaining they were still in with a chance of clinching a playoff place.
 The challenge ultimately fell away, but Harlow Town finished in a respectable 10th place, recording their highest ever Premier Division points tally of 67.